Connexions/cnx-db/docs/usage.rst

        return config.make_wsgi_app()

-This will give you access to the ``get_db_engine`` and ``db_tables`` methods on the request object.
+This will give you access to the ``get_db_engine`` and ``db_tables`` method and attribute on the request object.

 The ``get_db_engine`` method returns a SQLAlchemy Engine object.
 It can optionally be given a connection name (``common``, ``super``, ``readonly``).
 If the connection name is ommited, it will default to the use of ``common``.

-The ``db_tables`` methods returns an object contains references SQLAlchemy Table objects that have been created from the database through SQLAlchemy's inspection process.
+The ``db_tables`` attribute returns an object contains references SQLAlchemy Table objects that have been created from the database through SQLAlchemy's inspection process.